theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** is a wonderful place for forest bathing, offering opportunities for both physical and mental wellness.
 Whether you prefer hiking, yoga, or simply sitting in a quiet spot, there is something for everyone in the natural beauty here.
 By taking the time to slow down, relax, and connect with nature, while disconnecting from the rest of the noise, you can improve your physical and mental health and experience the benefits of forest bathing.

-## Massage, Yoga and More

-Take a yoga class at one of our many yoga studios.
-Get a massage, infusion, or other relaxing service at one of our Day Spas – <a href="https://www.ivydriplounge.online/" target="_blank" rel="noopener">IVY Drip Lounge</a>, <a href="https://frogblossom.com/" target="_blank" rel="noopener">Frog Blossom</a>, and <a href="https://www.facebook.com/HairCoEtc/" target="_blank" rel="noopener">Hair Co.
-Etc - Salon &amp; Day Spa</a>.

 ## Healthy Eats